Lyman was expected to miss seven to months, but was happy to be back sooner than expected.

 Although, Lyman is ahead of schedule his knee will only get stronger by the time training camp starts on July 25.

 The competition at the tight end position will be fierce.
-John Davis fighting for roster spots.
+Desmond Clark is the starter with Lyman, John Gilmore and John Davis fighting for roster spots.
 The team has already said they could carry up to four tight ends.

 Davis missed the three-day camp because he wasn't cleared medically due to back problems, which caused him to miss the final five games of the year.